Lewes Literary Society

 Tuesday 25th February, All Saints Centre, Lewes, 7.30pm (doors open 7pm)

-and studied illustration at Brighton under the tutelage of Raymond Briggs.
+Neil Gower is an internationally acclaimed graphic artist, whose work includes book-jacket design, literary cartography, and paintings of some of the most celebrated estates and gardens in the UK and abroad.
+He grew up in South Wales and studied illustration at Brighton under the tutelage of Raymond Briggs.
 He has created maps for works by Simon Armitage, Jilly Cooper and Kazuo Ishiguro, among others.
 Neil was a contributing artist to Conde Nast Traveller in New York for ten years, and his work has appeared in many magazines, including The New Yorker, The Economist, and Vanity Fair.
 As Kingfisher Catch Fire: Birds and Books, his collaboration with author Alex Preston, was published by Corsair in 2021 and Meet Me in Palermo, his first collection of poetry, by the Frogmore Press in 2021.

 Photo credit: Jay Armstrong